-Before mental health counselors can become licensed, they typically need to earn 3,000 clinical hours working directly with clients.
+Before mental health counselors can become licensed, they typically need to earn a required number of clinical hours working directly with clients.
 Most graduate programs provide upcoming counselors with these opportunities, however you can gain further experience by taking on internships or fellowships.
 A licensed counselor will be your mentor through these clinical experiences.

 Mental health counselors must pass state board exams to become a licensed counselor and practice therapy.
 Students can visit the National Board of Certified Counselors to check the requirements for their respective states.
 Keep in mind that state requirements vary, and you will need to renew your license periodically.

 These organizational leaders often take a more holistic approach to wellness and work to find long-term and sustainable solutions to mental and physical health problems.
 They develop programs that include fitness and nutrition improvements, which can affect the mental stability and physical well-being of a community.

 - Oversee teams of researchers, marketers, and counselors who address health and wellness concerns

 - Spearhead new counselling initiatives that are tailored to at-risk populations in the area

 - Works as liaison between other organization departments and build connections with outside public health groups

 - Serve as an advocate for policies that bolster emotional support and mental health resources available for families

 This specialization has no additional requirements.